dabonetn/linapple-pie/README.md

 # linapple-pie
 Port of linapple2b optimized for front end usage.
-This is another conversion on linapple geared toward retropie.
+This is another conversion on linapple geared toward frontend usage.
 Changes done by Mark Ormond.

+Supports mounting and running disks from the command line.

+usage is

+linapple -r -1 diskimage.dsk

 Now needs SDL_image to compile.

-Changes are as follows.

-The sdl mouse cursor is disabled.

-The charset40.bmp, font.bmp, and splash.bmp have now been encoded in the main executable.
-So no need for these files anymore.

-Added the -1 swtich for mounting and running a disk in drive 1.
-Usage is

-linapple -1 /home/pi/Retropie/roms/apple2/Frogger.dsk

 Visit the original linapple page at